jwharm/java-gi/docs/generate.md

 # Generating bindings from a GIR file

-Download the `java-gi` command-line utility from the [Releases section](https://github.com/jwharm/java-gi/releases) on GitHub.
+Download the `java-gi` command-line utility from the [Releases section](https://codeberg.org/java-gi/java-gi/releases) on Codeberg.
 It is attached as an "asset" below the release notes.
 Extract the zip file.
 You will find the `java-gi` utility in the `bin` folder.
 Try running it:

 ```
 > java-gi --help